programmfabrik/easydb-documentation/content/faq/_index.en.md

 > "The upload of the file apple_getamac_calmingteas_20080818_480x272.mov has been rejected.
 The file type mov from the class video is not allowed."

-It is a restriction that was set up in the system.
-If necessary, contact your system administrator.
+It is a restriction that was set up in [Base config](/en/webfrontend/administration/base-config/) - [Upload](/de/webfrontend/administration/base-config/upload/).
+If necessary, contact your administrator.

 ### The calculation of a preview version failed.
 What can I do?